A-Ghaderi/Webpage/_pages/research.md

     "By far, the greatest danger of Artificial Intelligence is that people conclude too early that they understand it."

 overview: |
-    My research resides somewhere at the intersection of data science, and mechanical engineering.
+    My work focuses on designing and deploying large-scale machine learning and GenAI systems, with an emphasis on LLM-powered agents, retrieval systems, and production AI infrastructure.
-    I am broadly interested in how machine learning algorithms are employed in mechanical and physical sciences.
+    I am broadly interested in building reliable, scalable, and impactful AI systems that operate in real-world environments, spanning areas such as generative AI, multimodal systems, and intelligent automation.
-    Below are some of my current research projects.
-If anything is of interest to you, feel free to [contact me](#contact-me)!
+    Below are some of my selected projects.
+If anything is of interest, feel free to [contact me](#contact-me)!
 ---